-- 5 With [Shutter] pressed, slowly move the camera in the direction you selected. - In 3D Panorama mode, you can capture a scene only in horizontal directions. - An arrow toward the direction of motion is displayed, and the entire shooting image is displayed in the preview box. - When the scenes are aligned, the camera captures the next photo automatically.
+- Rotate the mode dial to . - Press and hold [Shutter], and then slowly move the camera in the direction you selected. - An arrow toward the direction of motion is displayed, and the entire shooting image is displayed in the preview box. - When the scenes are aligned, the camera captures the next photo automatically.

-- 6 When you are finished, release [Shutter]. - The camera will automatically save the shots into one photo. - If you release [Shutter] while shooting, the panoramic shooting stops and photos that have been captured are saved.
+- 3 When you are finished, release [Shutter]. - The camera will automatically save the shots into one photo. - If you release [Shutter] while shooting, the panoramic shooting stops and photos that have been captured are saved.

 - The resolution varies depending on the panoramic photo you captured. - In Panorama mode, some shooting options are not available. - The camera may stop shooting due to the shooting composition or the subject's movement. - In Panorama mode, your camera may not capture the entire last scene if you stop moving the camera to improve the photo quality.
-To capture the entire scene, move your camera slightly beyond the point where you want the scene to end. - In 3D Panorama mode, your camera may not capture the very beginning or end of a scene due to the nature of the 3D effect.
-To capture the entire scene, move slightly beyond the beginning and end points you want to capture. - Photos captured with the 3D function are saved in JPEG (2D) and MPO (3D) formats.
-On your camera's display, you can view only JPEG files. - To view 3D files, connect your camera to a 3D TV or 3D monitor with an optional HDMI cable.
-While viewing, wear proper 3D glasses. - Capturing photos in 3D Panorama mode may result in a less pronounced 3D effect than those captured with a 3D lens.
-To increase the 3D effect, attach the optional 3D lens and use 3D mode. (p.
-69)

-- For best results when capturing panoramic photos, avoid the following: - moving the camera too quickly or too slowly - moving the camera too little to capture the next image - moving the camera at irregular speeds - shaking the camera - shooting in dark places - capturing moving subjects nearby - shooting conditions where the brightness or color of light is changing - Photos taken are automatically saved, and shooting is stopped under the following conditions: - if you change the shooting direction while shooting - if you move the camera too rapidly - if you don't move the camera
+To capture the entire scene, move your camera slightly beyond the point where you want the scene to end. - For best results when capturing panoramic photos, avoid the following: - moving the camera too quickly or too slowly - moving the camera too little to capture the next image - moving the camera at irregular speeds - shaking the camera - shooting in dark places - capturing moving subjects nearby - shooting conditions where the brightness or color of light is changing - Photos taken are automatically saved, and shooting is stopped under the following conditions: - if you change the shooting direction while shooting - if you move the camera too rapidly - if you do not move the camera